DIY Faux Wood Candles

 Go for fake candles since the kids can’t burn themselves, and you don’t have to worry if I forget to turn them off.
 You can create your faux wood candles using the wrapping paper and fake candles.
 This way, the paper won’t melt or burn (it’s pretty cheap).

 What you will need

 - Wood patterned wrapping paper or scrapbooking paper

 What you will need to do

 Measure the length and circumference of the candle.
-Use your pencil to draw marks so you know where to cut.
+Use your pencil to draw marks, so you know where to cut.
 Take your scissors and carefully cut out your piece.
-I decided to not cover the whole candle and leave some of it exposed.
-I scalloped the edges with special scissors to give it a different look.
-It’s obvious they don’t look like real wood, so I thought I might as well have fun with it.
+Make sure not to cover the whole candle and leave some of it exposed.
+Scallop the edges with special scissors to give it a different look.
+It’s obvious they don’t look like real wood, so you might as well have fun with it.
 With your mod podge, paint a small stroke onto the candle and carefully place the paper over your mod podge.
-Continue to wrap your paper around the candle, glueing as you go until the paper has completely covered the candle.
+Continue to wrap your paper around the candle, gluing as you go until the paper has completely covered the candle.
 Repeat.

-This project was really easy and the candles turned out great.
+This project was really easy, and the candles turned out great.
 This is just a fun alternative if you want to get a little creative with your home decor.
-I think these will work great for our party in November.
-Until then, I will use them as part of our fall decor!
+These will work great when your any party.
+Until then, you can use them as part of our fall decor!